ThemeCore/Branding/README.md

 ---

  #### While different parts of the ThemeCore project are covered by various approved open source licenses, our logos, icons, miscellaneous graphics, and other media are not.
+These files are considered commercial and proprietary in nature with respect to the ThemeCore project.
 As such, these forms of media have specific guidelines for both usage and reproduction.
-Any changes to the branding or policies of use for the branding will always be updated here in this repository.
-You can also find the information on the [ThemeCore](https://themecore.org/legal/) website.
+Any changes to the branding or policies of use for the branding will always be updated here in this repository as well as on the [ThemeCore](https://themecore.org/legal/) website.

  #### Most of the various forms of media in this repository are either trademarked, or registered trademarks of the ThemeCore project.
-The ThemeCore project itself was initially conceived and created by [Erik Roth](https://github.com/Erik-Roth) and is currently trademarked by [RL Technologies, LLC](https://rltechsllc.com) on behalf of the [ThemeCore](https://themecore.org) project.
+The ThemeCore project itself was initially conceived and created by [Erik Roth](https://github.com/Erik-Roth) and is currently trademarked by [RL Technologies, LLC](https://rltechsllc.com) on behalf of, and for the [ThemeCore](https://themecore.org) project.

 ---